nunofachada/cf4ocl/docs/userguide.md

 object release to the "abstract" ::ccl_wrapper_unref() function.
 This function accepts the wrapper to be destroyed, its size in bytes, and two function pointers: the first, with prototype defined by
-::ccl_wrapper_release_fields), is a wrapper specific function for releasing internal wrapper objects, which the super class has no knowledge of; the second is the OpenCL object destructor function, with prototype defined by ::ccl_wrapper_release_cl_object.
-Continuing on the kernel example, the ::ccl_kernel_destroy() method delegates kernel wrapper destruction to ::ccl_wrapper_unref() passing it the kernel wrapper object, its size (i.e. `sizeof(CCLKernel)`, the private (static in C) `ccl_kernel_release_fields()` function for destroying kernel
-::CCLArg kernel argument objects, and the clReleaseKernel() OpenCL kernel destructor function.
+::ccl_wrapper_release_fields(), is a wrapper specific function for releasing internal wrapper objects, which the super class has no knowledge of; the second is the OpenCL object destructor function, with prototype defined by ::ccl_wrapper_release_cl_object().
+Continuing on the kernel example, the ::ccl_kernel_destroy() method delegates kernel wrapper destruction to ::ccl_wrapper_unref(), passing it the kernel wrapper object, its size (i.e. `sizeof(` ::CCLKernel `)`), the "private" (static in C) `ccl_kernel_release_fields()` function for destroying kernel internal objects, and the clReleaseKernel() OpenCL kernel destructor function.

 As such, all _cf4ocl_ wrapper objects use a common memory allocation and deallocation strategy, implemented in the ::CCLWrapper* super class.

 The `ccl_<class>_new_wrap()` special constructors respect the
-@ref ug_new_destroy "new/destroy" rule, because if client code creates wrappers in this way, they must be released with the respective `ccl_<class>_destroy()` function.
+@ref ug_new_destroy "new/destroy" rule.
+Wrappers created with their special constructor must be released with the respective `ccl_<class>_destroy()` function.
 This allows client code to create OpenCL objects directly with OpenCL functions, and then wrap the objects to take advantage of _cf4ocl_ functionality and features.
-The OpenCL object can be retrieve from its wrapper at all times through the respective `ccl_<class>_unwrap` method.
+The OpenCL object can be retrieved from its wrapper at all times with the respective `ccl_<class>_unwrap` method.

 If `ccl_<class>_new_wrap()` functions are passed an OpenCL object which